-What certifications should I get?
+Which certifications should I get?
 The major platforms

-At the same time, Microsoft Azure, Google Cloud Platform are also ramping up and gaining market share.
-According to a report by Synergy Research Group for Q2 2016, AWS has a 31% market share, with 11% for Microsoft Azure, and 8% for Google.
+As the most mature cloud platform, Amazon Web Services has a solid lead in the public cloud market and is continuing to grow.
+At the same time, Microsoft Azure and Google Cloud Platform are also ramping up and gaining market share.
+According to a report by Synergy Research Group for Q2 2019, AWS has 33% market share, with 16% for Microsoft Azure, and 8% for Google.

-Amazon Web Services
+Amazon Web Services — 12 certifications

 AWS certifications stand out for their thoroughness and rigor for critical cloud engineering positions.
 They emphasize solid conceptual knowledge of the entire platform and hands-on experience with the AWS infrastructure and its many unique and complex components and services.

-And, because they are so widely recognized, AWS certifications can open the door to cloud opportunities, even if for other platforms.
+Simply put, an AWS certification shows that you have the skills and the knowledge to design, deploy, or manage applications on Amazon Web Services.
+If you’re AWS-certified, it tells potential employers that you have what it takes to build and manage AWS solutions for them.
+And, because they are so widely recognized, AWS certifications can open the door to cloud opportunities, even for other platforms.
 Also, the process of training and learning required to pass the exams allows you to strengthen your knowledge in a variety of areas and scenarios.

 - AWS Certified Developer – Associate